 HESSID Homogenous extended service set identifier.
 The HESSID is a 6- backhaul uplink/downlink speed estimates.

 WAN Metrics Provides information about the WAN link connecting an IEEE of the most commonly used communications protocols and ports.
-11 static rules are available, as defined in WFA Hotspot 2.0

 802.11 access network and the Internet; includes link status and